jjvanzon/Circular-Language-Spec/spec/inheritance/extending-the-system-interfaces-older.md

 -----

-A system interface is the new computer language’s equivalent of __Getters__, __Setters__ and __Property__ procedures.
-But the new computer language offers a lot more to control the behavior of assigning or retrieving a related object compared to other programming languages.
+A system interface is Encircle’s equivalent of __Getters__, __Setters__ and __Property__ procedures.
+But Encircle offers a lot more to control the behavior of assigning or retrieving a related object compared to other programming languages.

 -----